 Google’s confirmed Android Q which means Samsung Galaxy users are starting to wonder about the future.
-Samsung hasn’t confirmed Android Q yet, but here are a few things you can expect from the company’s Android Q roll out for Galaxy phones and tablets.
+Samsung hasn’t confirmed its Android Q plans yet, but here are a few things you can expect from the company’s Android Q roll out for Galaxy phones and tablets.

 Samsung’s Android Pie update is finally picking up steam.
-The company’s pushed the upgrade out to the Galaxy S9, Galaxy Note 9, Galaxy S8, Galaxy Note 8, Galaxy A series, Galaxy J series, and Galaxy Tab S4 with more updates on the way in May and June.
+The company’s pushed the upgrade out to the Galaxy S9, Galaxy Note 9, Galaxy S8, Galaxy Note 8, Galaxy A series, Galaxy J series, and Galaxy Tab S4 with more updates on the way in July and August.

-However, we should see an Android Q beta hit select Galaxy devices in 2019.
+That said, we should see an Android Q beta hit select Galaxy devices in 2019.
 And if we’re lucky, it’ll land a lot sooner than the Android Pie beta did back in 2018.

 Many Galaxy users are curious about what might happen down the road so we’ve put together an early Samsung Galaxy Android Q roadmap.